Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 When supplier verification is done correctly:

-Clear supplier selection
+• clear supplier selection

-Early risk visibility
+• early risk visibility

 You move from:

-guessing → knowing
+guessing → controlled decision-making

 Conclusion